campbell000/blog/content/articles/croppi-a-cropping-safari-extension.md

   <span class="text--secondary">Croppi in Action!</span>
 </div>

-So, I created an extension reduces the friction of taking and cropping screenshots, without having to actually store the images.
+So, I created an extension that reduces the friction of taking and cropping screenshots, without having to actually store the images.
 Instead, Croppi can save cropped images directly to the clipboard!

 ## Limitations
 As with most things in life, there are unfortunately some limitations that users should be aware of.